 Research: Know the Opportunity

-Researching job opportunities is an important step in the job search process.
+Researching job opportunities is an important step in the job search and resume writing process.
 The more you know about a job, the better prepared you will be to show employers why they should hire you.
 To target your job search, start by researching the companies and types of jobs that interest you and narrow down your focus as needed.

 Begin by finding out as much information as possible about the company’s culture and goals.
 Read their website and social media channels to get a better understanding of how they operate and what type of work environment they provide for employees.
 You can also review any press releases or news articles that have been published about them recently to gain insight into their current initiatives or products.

 Searching online job boards or other websites like LinkedIn can also be useful when researching specific opportunities.
 Look for recent postings related to your field or areas of expertise, then read through each posting carefully to determine if it’s something that fits with your skill set and experience level.
 You may also want to reach out directly to hiring managers or recruiters at specific companies via email or LinkedIn messages to inquire further about open positions they have available.